Mother uses rhythmic movements and reflex integration to make life easier for her son

 ATNR [Asymmetrical Tonic Neck Reflex] and Head Righting [Reflex] had severe primitive reflex activity.

-The first Primitive Reflexes I introduced were Plantar/Babinski, we did these Isometrics whilst watching TV or sitting in the garden and also the marble game picking them up with our toes and dropping them into a pot.
-ST also enjoyed downward dogs pushing our feet firmly into the ground, this was fun to do in the garden with shoes off on the grass.
+The first Primitive Reflexes I introduced were Plantar/Babinski, we did these Isometrics whilst watching TV or sitting in the garden.
+ST also enjoyed the playful activities.

-For TLR [Tonic Labyrinthine Reflex] he managed the Isometric pretty well in forward flexion but struggled a bit in the backward extension position so instead we did tummy time games [from the Brain and Sensory Foundations course].
+For TLR [Tonic Labyrinthine Reflex] he managed the Isometric pretty well in forward flexion but struggled a bit in the backward extension position so instead we did the games [from the Brain and Sensory Foundations course] instead.

 Week six, I continued alternating everything we had done so far to really embed these reflexes before adding any others.
 Sometimes just a minute here and there but it did allow for more to be done at a relaxed pace.
 Week seven added in Spinal Galant [Reflex].